OpenEvalProject/evals/manuscripts/elife-21036/v1/manuscript.md

 We show that the dimerization of HUWE1 (3951–4374) is mediated by rather weak interactions.
 This suggests that the conformational ensemble of HUWE1 (3951–4374) is dynamic in solution and, hence, likely auto-inhibited overall through transient interactions between the C-lobes and the dimerization regions.
 In line with this idea, we observe a significant stimulation of activity upon disruption of the dimer interface, both in vitro and in cells, which indicates that the dimeric form of HUWE1 is auto-inhibited effectively.
 There is currently no indication that the HUWE1 dimer that has crystallized in an asymmetric form is also functionally asymmetric in solution, as was described for the U-box ligase CHIP (Zhang et al., 2005).

 Our studies suggest that the dimerization of HUWE1 can be counteracted by an intramolecular engagement of the dimerization region with a segment of strikingly similar sequence, the ‘activation segment’, located some 50 residues upstream.
 We imagine that the activation segment serves as an intramolecular ‘wedge’ that disrupts the HUWE1 dimer when the ligase ought to be active.
-In line with the important functions of the dimerization region and the activation segment in controlling the conformational equilibrium of HUWE1, both regions are disproportionately highly conserved across the family of HUWE1 orthologues, including lower eukaryotic ones (
+In line with the important functions of the dimerization region and the activation segment in controlling the conformational equilibrium of HUWE1, both regions are disproportionately highly conserved across the family of HUWE1 orthologues, including lower eukaryotic ones (Figure 11).

 ![Figure 11.](https://cdn.elifesciences.org/articles/21036/elife-21036-fig11-v1.jpg)

 **Figure 11.:** Sequence alignment of 20 selected HUWE1 orthologues, as output by Clustal Omega (RRID:SCR_001591; http://www.ebi.ac.uk/Tools/msa/clustalo/) and sorted by their degree of sequence identity with the HECT domain of the human protein (top row).
 The illustration was prepared with Geneious Basic (RRID:SCR_010519) (Kearse et al., 2012).
-The alignment contains regions homologous to residues 3759 to 3992 of human HUWE1, that is, the region preceding the HECT domain.DOI: http://dx.doi.org/10.7554/eLife.21036.027
+The alignment contains regions homologous to residues 3759 to 3992 of human HUWE1, that is, the region preceding the HECT domain.

 The identification of the activation segment and the resulting interplay of intra- and intermolecular interactions in the regulation of HUWE1 may explain an apparent inconsistency between our in vitro and cell-based studies (Figures 6 and 7): In both systems, the dimerization-deficient variants, I3969A and F3982A, display higher activities than the WT.
 Yet, the relative stimulatory effects of the mutations are different.
 When monitoring the auto-ubiquitination capacity of HUWE1 in vitro, the activity enhancement observed for the I3969A and F3982 variants compared to the WT is relatively similar.
 In the cell, however, the F3982A variant stimulates the ubiquitination of physiological HUWE1 substrates more strongly than the I3969A variant.
 Notably, our cell-based assays were performed with large HUWE1 constructs (2474–4374) that include the activation segment, while the in vitro assays were based on the crystallization construct, HUWE1 (3951–4374), that lacks the activation segment.
 It is possible that the mutated residues, both of which are pivotal for the integrity of the dimer interface, contribute differently to the alternate intramolecular interaction between the dimerization region and the activation segment.
 To characterize this latter interaction structurally and to delineate the conformational transition of HUWE1 from the dimeric, auto-inhibited to the monomeric, active state of HUWE1 will be an important aim of future studies.